codepath/android_guides/Using-Parcelable.md

 A very pretty Parcelable object that you can copy and paste back into your project.
 The site is also able to handle all of the primitives and Java object I didn't include in this tutorial.
 On top of that it also can handle your own custom parcelable objects and objects that extend other objects that you have already created.
 This is a util that I stumbled upon searching for a easier way to create Parcelable objects that I can use in my projects.
 Hope you enjoy.

+### Creating a Parcelable, The Easier Way ( using IntelliJ (and Android Studio))

+- Addition to automatic Parcelable creation.
+For all of you IntelliJ (and Android Studio) users there is a plugin designed by mcharmas called the [android-parcelable-intellij-plugin](https://github.com/mcharmas/android-parcelable-intellij-plugin) that can be imported directly into IntelliJ(Android Studio) and it creates parcelables just like the Parcelabler site but without going to the web.
+It is not completely finished but the plug-in does work in all of the situations that I have thrown at it.

 ## References

 * <http://www.developerphil.com/parcelable-vs-serializable/>